 RSO Financial Management

 Financial management and planning are vital to your RSO's short and long-term success.
 Budgeting allows your organization to plan and program for the upcoming year more effectively allowing you to stress less.
 RSO's are required to keep track of organization finances and remain in good financial standing.
-Please visit the USG Ticketing Portal to submit your SAF reimbursements, advances, and Account Use Approval Forms.
+Please visit Involvement Link to submit your SAF reimbursements, advances, and Account Use Approval Forms.